Motorbuys | Local Jobs | Homes | Rental Property | Coupons | Garage Sales| Classifieds | Worship | ShopNow

 In the art world, photographer Alec Soth has been the cat’s pajamas ever since he exploded onto the scene a couple years ago in the Whitney Biennial Exhibition in New York.

-He lived in Chanhassen where he lived until he was 15 years old.
+He lived in Chanhassen until he was 15 years old.

 His family moved to their Chanhassen home, off of Galpin Boulevard, when Alec’s father, an attorney, began work at the Jonathan office of the Dorsey, Marquart, Windhorst, West & Halladay law firm in Jonathan Village Center in Chaska.